- Why is it so hard to quit smoking?

 Only about 4% to 7% of people are able to quit smoking on any given attempt without medicines or other help.

 Studies in medical journals have reported that about 25% of smokers who use medicines can stay smoke-free for over 6 months.
 Counseling and other types of emotional support can boost success rates higher than medicines alone.
-There’s also early evidence that combining some medicines may work better than using a single drug.
-(See the section, “Prescription drugs.”)
+There’s also early evidence that combining certain medicines may work better than using a single drug.
+(See the section called “Prescription drugs to help you quit smoking.”)

 Behavioral and supportive therapies may increase success rates even further.
 They also help the person stay smoke-free.
 Check the package insert of any product you are using to see if the manufacturer provides free telephone-based counseling.